Transfer news: 'Marco Verratti would be great for Manchester United' - PSG star considered to be perfect Nemanja Matic partner | Goal.com

 Berbatov is among his many admirers and would love to see the Italy international on United’s books, even if a transfer is highly unlikely as his current club will be reluctant to sell.

-The former Red Devils striker told Betfair of a player who has been heavily linked with Barcelona in the past: “Marco Veratti was very impressive in the centre of the park for PSG.
+The former Red Devils striker told Betfair that the 26-year-old, who has been heavily linked with Barcelona in the past, reminds him of some of the world's greatest midfielders of recent years: “Marco Veratti was very impressive in the centre of the park for PSG.

 “What I like about him is that his first thought is always to go forwards, but if that's not on, he's happy just to keep the ball, controlling the tempo and almost putting the other team to sleep.